Choosing the best editor for your project

 For more detailed information go to IPEd: How to brief an editor.

-My team and I are highly skilled in editing and proofreading.
-However, there are some subject areas or types of publications outside our experience and I never take on a job unless I am confident we can do it well.
+The editors on our team are highly skilled in editing and proofreading.
+However, there are some subject areas or types of publications outside our experience and I never take on a job unless I know we can do it very well.

-If I am not confident I can do an excellent job, I explain to the client that I cannot accept the job and (with the client's permission) ask my network of qualified editors whether they have the skills required for that job.
-If I find anyone suitable, I refer my client to them.
-Helping people out in this way always gives good job satisfaction, even when you don't do the job yourself.
+If I am not confident we can do an excellent job, I explain this to the client and (with the client’s permission) ask my network of qualified editors whether they have the skills required for that particular job.
+I then refer the client to them.

-If I'm confident I can do the job well, I provide a quote and complete the necessary agreement or contract documents.
-Upon confirmation of the booking, I edit the document, consulting with the client as necessary, and submit it by deadline, and submit a tax invoice.
+If I’m confident I can do the job well, I provide a quote including terms and conditions.
+Upon confirmation of the booking, I edit the document, consulting with the client as necessary, submit it by deadline, and submit a tax invoice.

 When comparing editors and their quotes, take into account: